PhD Toolbox for data analysis

-The course will be divided into 4 modules for a total of 36 hours.
+The course will be divided into 7 modules for a total of 40 hours.
+The modules are divided into two streams.
+Stream 1 consists of basic modules that are obligatory for all students on the PhD course.
+Stream 2 consists of optional modules that deal with more advanced statistics.
 A full timetable will be published in due course.

-- R for Data Science (Marco Chiapello) – 14 hours
+- R for Data Science: R for Beginners – 8 hours

 The first part of this module will provide a refresher course on basic statistical concepts, such as key descriptive statistics (mean, variance, confidence intervals), different types of data, data distributions and transformations, and statistical hypothesis testing.
 We will address essential statistical tests in R such as t-tests, ANOVA and correlation, and also consider non-parametric equivalents (e.g. Wilcoxon and Kruskal-Wallis tests and Spearman correlation).
 In the second part, we will consider standard parametric tests for normally distributed data in the context of linear modelling in R. We will develop models from the simple univariate model (i.e. linear regression) to multivariate analyses, and will include key topics such as interactions, assessing model fit and graphical representations of results.

-Stream 2.
-Introduction to Linear Models (4 hours); Generalized Linear Models (4 hours)
+- Introduction to Linear Models and Generalized Linear Models – 8 hours

 This module will address topics in General Linear Modelling in R. The first part of this module will advance from the normal to other common data distributions (Poisson, binomial).
 The second part will address more complex mixed models.
 Information theoretic approaches to model selection will be introduced, including both multi-model inference and model averaging, which are especially relevant to models where several dependent variables are under consideration.
 Introductions to broader concepts in modelling, such as Generalized Additive Models, spatial and temporal autocorrelation and model testing will also be included depending on progress.